Motayassa/Motayassa/README.md

 #### Fundamental:
 - Knowledge of operating systems, proficiency in Linux, MacOS and Windows :computer:
 - Understanding the fundamentals of imperative, procedural, functional and object-oriented programming paradigms;
-- English A2 proficiency;
+- English A2/B1 proficiency;
 - Mathematical training :orthodox_cross: (some things are forgotten, but it is not difficult to restore knowledge)
 - :chains: Project and personnel management (not in development)
 #### Applied:
 - Python :snake: basics [[Example of a repository with my code]](https://github.com/Motayassa/Basic_Internship_S-P_part1)
 - Object-oriented programming :door: in Python [[Example of a repository with my code]](https://github.com/Motayassa/OOP_in_Python)
-- Managing the GIT version control system
+- Managing the GIT version control system with GIT Flow
 - Basic HTML and CSS practices
 - Basic skill in relational database management (MySQL) :globe_with_meridians:
 - Basic knowledge of Django framework.
-Example project on Django, based on a tutorial from the framework's technical documentation. [[Repository]](https://github.com/Motayassa/project-polls-django-documentation), [[Website]](https://motaya.pythonanywhere.com/polls/).
+Example project on Django, currently under development. [[Repository]](https://github.com/Motayassa/photo_contests_website/tree/develop)
-- Knowledge of basic project structure, models, views, templates and routing.
+- Knowledge of basic project structure, models, views, templates and routing
 - Did academic projects at school/university in Pascal, VisualBasic, C and C# (the syntax and base of these languages is not empty to me)

 <div id="stat" align="center">